 Melissa Nothnagle, MD, MSc

-Dr. Melissa Nothnagle joined Natividad as Family Medicine Residency Director in 2017.
-A native New Englander, Dr. Nothnagle attended Brown University and ventured west to attend medical school at UC San Francisco.
+Dr. Melissa Nothnagle joined Natividad as Residency Director in 2017.
+A native New Englander, Dr. Nothnagle attended Brown University and ventured west for medical school at UC San Francisco.
 She returned to Rhode Island for residency at Brown, where she then served as residency faculty for 8 years and program director for 6 years.
 Dr. Nothnagle earned a Master of Science in Health Professions Education and has published educational research on abortion training, procedural skills training, professional identity formation and self-directed learning.
 She has led national initiatives to promote full spectrum family medicine training as well as reproductive health education across primary care professions.
-She recently became one of 12 Academic Council faculty members for the AAFP’s Program Director Development (NIPDD) Fellowship.
+She is a member of the faculty Academic Council for the AAFP’s Program Director Development (NIPDD) Fellowship.
 Her clinical interests include reproductive health, maternal child health, and caring for Latino patients.
-She attends on the inpatient family medicine and family medicine OB service.
+She attends on the inpatient family medicine and family medicine OB services.
 She speaks Spanish and enjoys travel, vegetarian cooking, CrossFit, visual arts, and spending time with her partner and son.

 Walter Mills, MD, MMM